 We often hear complaints that a party can’t afford their support obligations because their personal expenses are too high.
 Despite whether the expenses are reasonable, they won’t be taken into consideration.
 However there are certain things that are excluded from your income, such as: support received for children not before the court, TANF, Supplemental Security Income, and Food Stamps.

 The base support can also be increased when the children are not covered by medical insurance.
 When this is the case, the obligor will have to pay a pre-established amount of money called cash-medical.
 This is to help with the payments of medical expenses.
 Additionally, day care expenses can be included in the calculation.

 The base amount of can also be decreased in several ways.
 If the parent paying support receives over 121 overnight visitations per year, they will receive a shared parenting credit.
 This credit can reduce their obligation dramatically.
 This unfortunately has some negative effects.
 Sometimes parents use the number over-nights for no other purpose than to lower their support payment.
 Additionally, the parent who is ordered to pay support has a right to insure the children.
 Just like the child care example from above, this is factored into the support computation.
 Paying the medical insurance will lower the amount of support owed.

-Finally, it is possible for a child support computation to come to $0 a month, but exact circumstances must be met.
-It is also possible for the parties to agree to a deviation from the child support computation and asking that the court set a lower amount of child, but the parties would have to prove why such a deviation is in the best interest of the parties child(ren).
+Finally, it is possible for a support computation to come to $0 a month, but exact circumstances must be met.
+It is also possible for the parties to agree to a deviation from the support computation and asking that the court set a lower amount of child, but the parties would have to prove why such a deviation is in the best interest of the parties child(ren).
 Ultimately the Judge has the final say as to whether or not a deviation can be approved.

-If you would like a free consultation with a child support and custody attorney in Tulsa Oklahoma call us today.
+If you would like a free consultation with a support and custody attorney in Tulsa Oklahoma call us today.
 Our family law attorneys can review the facts of your family law case and come up with solution’s tailored to your family needs.